reflagcom/javascript/packages/react-sdk/README.md

 ```

 > [!Note]
-> When using `ReflagBootstrappedProvider`, the user, company, and other are extracted from the `flags.context` property and don't need to be passed separately.
+> When using `ReflagBootstrappedProvider`, the context (user, company, and other) is extracted from the `flags.context` property and doesn't need to be passed separately.

 ## Hooks